WenqiangX/ese_seg/README.md

 you can also change the val dataset to voc2012 by --val_2012.

-The result are bot very well by direct training.
-Your can pretrain only bbox in coco, make its position accurate.
+The result are both very well by direct training.
+Your can pretrain only bbox in coco, make its bbox prediction more accurate.

 ##### 2) Pretrain bbox